- Mbare Musika Market

 - Doon Estate Shopping Village

-Handpicked by Zimbabwe Local Experts, we bring you our guide to 'Top 5 Places For Curio Shopping'.
+Handpicked by a Zimbabwe Local Expert, we bring you our guide to 'Top 5 Places For Curio Shopping'.

 Africa boasts of a rich cultural heritage with thousands of years of cultural symbols that have been passed down for generations.
 If one visits today, you can not help but marvel at the natural beauty of the environment and notice how this is captured in the various art forms you will find from place to place.
 Zimbabwe is no different, there are many locals who use wood, stone, cloth, glass among other materials as a means of artistic expression.
 Curios are a reflection of the culture and many are inspired by the flora and fauna.